Browning and Dieback on Conifers

-Conifers are lovely evergreen additions to the landscape, but they can have issues in Iowa.
-Only a handful of conifers are native to the state (with eastern red cedar (Juniperus virginiana) being the only one you will find statewide).
-Many of the conifers that are planted in our landscapes are not well-adapted to the heavy, organic, and sometimes quite wet soils we have across much of Iowa.
-For this reason we occasionally see problems with conifers.
+Conifers are wonderful evergreen additions to the landscape, but they can have issues in Iowa.
+Only a handful of conifers are native to the state, with eastern red cedar (Juniperus virginiana) being the only one found statewide.
+Many of the conifers planted in our landscapes are not well-adapted to the heavy, organic, and sometimes quite wet soils prevalent across much of Iowa.
+For this reason, we occasionally see problems with conifers.

 There are many potential reasons for browning or dieback on plants such as pine, spruce, fir, arborvitae, yew, hemlock, and juniper, among others.